 Many patients describe how they have suffered in silence or were not aware that this condition can be treated.
 Some have described the effect of treatment as liberating or even life-changing.

-Botox is usually considered when topical treatments such as antiperspirants have been unsuccessful.
-Botox is only effective in treating small areas and is therefore not a viable option for treating generalised hyperhidrosis.
+This treatment is usually considered when topical treatments such as antiperspirants have been unsuccessful.
+This treatment is only effective in treating small areas and is therefore not a viable option for treating generalised hyperhidrosis.

 Hyperhidrosis is caused by overactivity of one type of sweat gland, the eccrine gland.
 These glands are found virtually all over the body surface but they are most dense on the palms of the hands, the soles of the feet and in the armpits.
 Many things can trigger normal or excessive sweating (hyperhidrosis) – it’s just the amount of sweating that is different.
 Sweating may be triggered by exercise, heat or cold, stress, anxiety or strong emotions, or even time of the day, Alcohol, coffee or tea, smoking and hot or spicy food also are factors affecting the condition.